tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Mud and clay form a container, having nothing inside, makes it useful.
 -
 -   Chiseling windows and doors for a room,
--   both containing nothing, yet provide use for the room.
+-   both contain nothing, yet provide use for the room.
 -
 -   Thus, having determines benefits,
 -   Nothingness defines usefulness.